mar-io/SublimeLinter-foodcritic/README.md

 ## Settings
 For general information on how SublimeLinter works with settings, please see [Settings][settings].
 For information on generic linter settings, please see [Linter Settings][linter-settings].

-The only rules that are excluded by default is FC011,FC031,FC045.
-The reason these rules are excluded is that they match the cookbook name with metadata files within the cookbook structure.
+The only rules that are excluded by default is FC011,FC031,FC033,FC045.
+The reason these rules are excluded is that they match file names with metadata/template files within the cookbook structure.
 This was out of my scope.
 I simply want to lint the actual cookbook file.
 However, I am open to pull requests.

 Foodcritic should still be used as part of your CI process to ensure the metadata files of your cookbook are properly annotated.